swiftlang/swift-evolution/proposals/NNNN-fix-expressible-by-string-interpolation.md

 `Parser::parseExprStringLiteral` is modified to parse interpolations as simple expression lists and turn them into `UnresolvedMemberExpr`s calling an `init` member of a type.
-If the first parameter has no label, the label `forInterpolation` is inserted.
+If the first parameter has no label, the label `stringInterpolationSegment` is inserted.

 ### Modifications to constraint solving